Special Consideration Applications must be submitted no later than FIVE WORKING DAYS after the assessment due date.

 You have the right to appeal the outcome of a special consideration application.
 Appeals should be made in writing within 10 days of the notification of the decision.

-If you wish to appeal a decision of the Special Consideration Committee or a Dean, the appeal should be addressed to the Academic Appeals Committee via the email@example.com.
+If you wish to request a review of the decision in relation to the grounds of your application, made by the Special Consideration Committee the appeal needs to be addressed to the Dean of Academic Governance and sent to Special Consideration.

 If you wish to appeal a Departments decision in relation to the remedy applied to an approved special consideration application, the appeal needs to be addressed to the Dean of your Faculty and sent to Special Consideration.